Adult female at Koh Lanta, Krabi, Thailand.

 Despite their huge size wild elephants are elusive, spending much of their

-time deep in the forests feeding on young palm and bamboo shoots and fresh
+time deep in the forest feeding on young palm and bamboo shoots and fresh

-of elephants create great damage to crops and fruit orchards in their search
+for food, herds of elephants can cause great damage to crops and fruit

-can be quite aggressive.
+can be aggressive.
 Males have tusks up to 1.5 metres long.
 They are

 active by day and night, and are able swimmers.

-The Asian Elephant ranges from India and Sri Lanka to Burma, Thailand,
+The Asian Elephant ranges from India and Sri Lanka to Myanmar, Thailand,

-Indochina, Peninsular Malaysia and Borneo.
+Indochina, Peninsular Malaysia, Sumatra and Borneo.
 Lack of space means they are

-absent in Singapore, though a few years ago a small group of young elephants
+absent in Singapore, however a few years ago a small group of young elephants

 swam from Malaysia to the Singapore island of Pulau Tekong, before being